 “Disc brakes ushered in a new era of rim innovation opportunities,” he says.
 “Before disc brakes, engineers had to work within rim brake caliper clearance.
 With the constraint of rim brakes removed, rim designers have been able to start innovating.
 There’s a variety of other reasons too — aerodynamic efficiencies, more user-friendly/reliable tubeless performance, and rim/tire interface optimization for handling characteristics, and rolling resistance reduction.”

-How have wheel manufacturers determined their current rim widths?
+How do wheel manufacturers settle on specific inner rim widths?

 Ultra-wide rims didn’t just appear overnight.
 In most cases, manufacturers took small steps, incrementally increasing the width of their rims, testing and refining for years until we reached our current widths.